scalabli/quo/README.md

 ---

-Quo is a Python  based module for writing Command-Line Interface(CLI) applications.
+Quo is a Python  based web frame and a toolkit for writing Command-Line Interface(CLI) applications.

 ---
 <p align="center">